datalad-handbook/book/docs/glossary.rst

       searches the Python package index `PyPi <https://pypi.org/>`_ for a package and installs it while resolving any potential dependencies.

+   pipe
+      Unix concept: A mechanism for providing the output of one command (:term:`stdout`) as the input of a next command (:term:`stdin`) in a Unix terminal.
+The standard syntax are multiple commands, separated by vertical bars (the "pipes", "|").
+Read more `on Wikipedia <https://en.wikipedia.org/wiki/Pipeline_(Unix)>`_.

    provenance
       A record that describes entities and processes that were involved in producing or influencing a digital resource.
 It provides a critical foundation for assessing authenticity, enables trust,